Russian Studies at Davidson

-The U.S. State Department has designated Russian a Critical Need language, underscoring our need to engage the Russian Federation in numerous foreign policy challenges, including Ukraine, the conflict in Syria and North Korea's nuclear program.
-Our graduates enter a world of opportunity in foreign policy, diplomacy, national security, energy, business, NGOs, publishing and the arts.
+The U.S. State Department designates Russian a Critical Need language, underscoring the need to train a new generation of Russia experts after decades of neglect since the fall of the Soviet Union.
+Our graduates enter a world that needs their service in foreign policy, diplomacy, national security, energy, business, NGOs, publishing, and the arts.